 This was originally published at the gender-lens site Role/Reboot, under the title “When Jealousy is a Turn-On.”

 “In Praise of Monogamy” was probably one of my most successful articles ever — it was republished at a ton of websites, including high-profile venues like The Guardian.
-Simultaneously, the article got a lot of really mixed comments.
+Simultaneously, the article received mixed comments.
 Some people felt that I wasn’t praising monogamy enough; others felt that I wasn’t praising non-monogamy enough; there were lots of other frustrations too.
-My big takeaway was that these conversations don’t happen enough, most people aren’t used to having them, and it’s really hard to know where it start.
+My big takeaway was that these conversations don’t happen enough, most people aren’t used to having them, and it’s really hard to know where to start.

 Jealousy is one obvious starting point, because people always bring it up in conversations about non-monogamy.
-I talked a little bit about jealousy in “In Praise of Monogamy.”
+I talked about jealousy in “In Praise of Monogamy.”
 Specifically, I wrote:

 Some people experience jealousy more than, or less than, or differently from other people.
 Plenty of people in non-monogamous relationships experience jealousy — and plenty of non-monogamous people handle it just fine, through open-hearted communication.
 (Often, jealousy is managed through very detailed relationship agreements such as this fascinating polyamory “relationship contract”.)